-The financial statements of the State Water Resources Development System at June 30, 2016, and June 30, 2015, and for the years then ended, appearing in APPENDIX B to this Official Statement have been audited by Gallina LLP, (the "Auditor"), independent auditors, as set forth in the report of Gallina LLP appearing in APPENDIX B. GALLINA LLP became part of CliftonLarsonAllen LLP as of January 1, 2017.
-The financial statements of the State Water Resources Development System at June 30, 2017, and June 30, 2016, and for the years then ended are expected to be available in late December 2017 or January 2018.
-The Department expects to post these financials statements through the Electronic Municipal Market Access (EMMA) website of the MSRB, currently located at http://emma.msrb.org.
+The financial statements of the State Water Resources Development System as of and for the years ended June 30, 2017 and 2016, appearing in APPENDIX B to this Official Statement have been audited by CliftonLarson Allen LLP, (the "Auditor"), independent auditors, as set forth in the report of the Auditor appearing in APPENDIX B. GALLINA LLP, whose practice became part of CliftonLarsonAllen LLP as of January 1, 2017, audited the financial statements of the State Water Resources Development System as of and for the year ended June 30, 2016.
+The financial statements of the State Water Resources Development System as of and for the years ended June 30, 2018 and 2017, are expected to be available in November or December 2018.
+The Department expects to post these financial statements through the Electronic Municipal Market Access (EMMA) website of the MSRB, currently located at http://emma.msrb.org.